TrackerSB/IEEEAITestChallenge2021/deliverable2/README.md

 - GoMentum
 - San Francisco

-**Note:** SALVO requires the .xodr files of the maps.
+**Note:** SALVO requires the .xodr files of the maps and Lincoln2017MKZ for a vehicle.
 For simplicity, we copied those files inside this repo.

-**TODO: Add specifications for the ego-car, cyber-bridge, etc.**
+- [x] **TODO: Add specifications for the ego-car, cyber-bridge, etc.**

 ## Usage Examples